 Winter Creeper Plant Care

-Fast-growing, this euonymus plant isn’t super-picky.
-Yes, it has some preferences – don’t we all? – but those are easy to meet.
+Fast-growing, this euonymus garden plant isn’t super-picky, but it can get quite out of hand.
+Yes, it has some preferences, but those are easy to meet.
 So let’s discuss what it would love most for its perfect conditions.

 Light & Temperature